brj44/SpaceVision/README.md

 	- As a student I would like to be able to view data from nasa's open apis in an easy to digest format.
 - ABOUT: About page ( will explain to the user how the website can be navigated and why the website was created)
 	- As a user, I would like an about page that explains what the website is about.

+## Adding a comment for assignment 13 to create a pull request will delete after assignment is graded